camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/using-existing-opensearch.md

 ### Authentication

 There are two layers of permissions with OpenSearch.
 AWS IAM and OpenSearch internal.
-If you would like to connect to OpenSearch using IAM roles for service accounts (IRSA) then please also refer to the [IAM roles for service accounts](../platforms/amazon-eks/irsa.md#OpenSearch) page.
+If you would like to connect to OpenSearch using AWS IAM roles for service accounts (IRSA) then please also refer to the [IAM roles for service accounts](../platforms/amazon-eks/irsa.md#OpenSearch) page.

 Otherwise, if it is intended to connect to AWS managed OpenSearch with basic auth then the example below can be followed: